Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsubsection{TurtleBot}

-The TurtleBot environment consists of a $2m \times 2m$ arena and four fix-sized 3D objects: a cube, a sphere, a cone, and a cylinder.
-The action $a=[\delta_{v}, \delta_{a}]^\top$, where $\delta_{v}$ is the increment of the desired transitional velocity $v_{d}$ in $m/s$, and $\delta_{a}$ is the increment of the desired angle $\phi_{d}$ in $rad$ with respect to robot's initial orientation.
+The TurtleBot environment consists of a $2$m $\times$ $2$m arena and four fix-sized 3D objects: a cube, a sphere, a cone, and a cylinder.
+The action $a=[\delta_{v}, \delta_{a}]^\top$, where $\delta_{v}$ is the change of the desired transitional velocity $v_{d}$ in $m/s$, and $\delta_{a}$ is the change of the desired angle $\phi_{d}$ in $rad$ with respect to robot's initial orientation.
 We define the update rule for $v_d$ and $\phi_d$ with respect to time $t$ as

 We apply a simple proportional control on the desired angle.
-The proportional gain is $1.5$.

-We match each object with one word or note.
+We match each object with a sound.
 When an episode begins, the robot is placed randomly near the center of the arena.
 The four objects with randomly chosen color are placed randomly around the robot.
 The environment then randomly chooses one sound from one of the four words or musical notes.
 The MFCCs of the sound, $S$, are extracted.
 At every timestep, the TurtleBot receives a $75\times100\times3$ RGB image from its camera, which is cropped and resized to $I_t$ of size $96\times 96\times 3$ for CNN processing.
 The robot state vector $M_t=\left[v_{d}[t],\phi_{d}[t]\right]$.
 The time horizon, $T$, is 80.
-We define the reward $r_t=r_{c}+r_{dis}+r_{a}+r_{goal}$.
-Let $d_t$ and $\beta_t$ be the safe distance and angle from the camera's central axis to the target object at time $t$.
+We define the reward $r_t=r_{c}+r_{d}+r_{a}+r_{goal}$.
+Let $d_t$ and $\beta_t$ be the safe distance and angle from the camera's central axis to the target object at time $t$. $r_{d}$ and $r_a$ are directly proportional to the robot's progress in distance and angle, respectively.
 The collision penalty, $r_c$, is $-0.1$ if the robot is too close to the target object and $-0.3$ if the robot is too close to the other objects and the wall.

 where $z_d^+$ and $z_d^-$ are the upper and lower limits on the goal distance, and $z_\beta^+$ and $z_\beta^-$ are the upper and lower limits on the goal angle.
 Intuitively, the agent gets high reward when it approaches to the target, while maintaining a safe distance.